rjsgn/outline-terraform-ansible/README.md

 - Clone this repository
 - Make sure Terraform Provisioner Ansible is installed
+- Create a service account with *Compute Admin* and *Service Networking Admin* roles
+- Generate a key for the service account and update the path in variables
 - Update the values of the variables in the files `gcp/vars.tf` and `ansible/group_vars/all`
 - Change directory to `gcp`
 - Run `terraform init`